rule

 Text 2

-The diversity of the varnâs'rama system wherein the father may be of a higher [anuloma] or a lower [pratiloma] class than the mother gives evidence of heaven and hell with the possessions, the age, the place and the time [see also 4.8: 54 and *].
+They also discuss the varnās'rama system wherein the father may be of a higher [anuloma] or a lower [pratiloma] class than the mother, they are about heaven and hell and expound on the subjects of having possessions, one's age, place and time [see also 4.8: 54 and *].
+(Vedabase)

 Text 3